bagder/log/README.md

-My plan is to go much further and use this script output to generate a "coverage matrix" or something in that style to better help us see what configure outputs we use and don't use in tests etc. This, in order to help us spot if there are any obvious "white spots" that we should make sure to add builds for, or maybe even to detect duplicates - builds that are identical or almost identical and therefore don't really bring any additional value.
+My plan is to go much further and use this script output to generate a "coverage matrix" or something in that style to better help us see what configure options we use and don't use in tests etc. This, in order to help us spot if there are any obvious "white spots" that we should make sure to add builds for, or maybe even to detect duplicates - builds that are identical or almost identical and therefore don't really bring any additional value.